2 months Discovery Channel

 European landmarks like the Eiffel Tower in France and the Parthenon in Greece tend to overshadow a lot of the other sites in Europe that are just as special.
-Scattered all throughout Europe are grand and breathtaking castles that are just as worthy of visiting as any more famous landmark.
+Scattered all throughout Europe are grand and breathtaking castles just as worthy a visit as many a famous landmark.

 Located in the Eastern European country of Romania, Bran Castle was completed in the 14th Century with the primary focus of defending Transylvania’s border.
 Yet, today Bran Castle is most famous for having close ties to the legend of Dracula.
 It is commonly referred to as “Dracula’s Castle.”